Concordium/concordium-wallet-proxy/README.md

 - `--drop-account gtu-drop-account-0.json` keys of the gtu drop account
 - `--forced-update-config-v0 forced-update-config-v0.json` file with app update configuration for the old mobile wallet
 - `--forced-update-config-v1 forced-update-config-v1.json` file with app update configuration for the new mobile wallet
-- `--transak-config transak.json` JSON file with the configuration for the Transak on-ramp, including how to source the end-user IP address for Transak requests.
+- `--transak-config transak.json` JSON file with the configuration for the Transak on-ramp, including how to source the end-user IP address for Transak requests and which browser origins may access the endpoint.
+- `--enable-public-cors` enables application-level wildcard CORS handling for the public wallet-proxy endpoints.
+The `/v0/transakOnRamp` endpoint always uses the stricter Transak-specific origin allowlist instead.
 - `--health-tolerance 30` tolerated age of last final block in seconds before the health query returns false
 - `--log-level debug` means all logs above debug will be printed.
 Options are `off`, `warning`, `error`, `info`, `debug`, `trace`.